LegolasVzla/python-pubsub-postgresql-redis/pyPubSubPostgreSqlRedis/READMED.md

 	pip install -r requirements.txt

-Define your own connection settings for postgres and redis in the settings.ini file, and that's it.
+Define your own connection settings for postgres and redis in the settings.ini file (according to configparser) as follow:

+	[pgConf]
+	DB_NAME=dbname
+	DB_USER=user
+	DB_PASS=pass
+	DB_HOST=host
+	DB_PORT=port

+	[redisConf]
+	R_DB=dbNumber
+	R_HOST=host
+	R_PORT=port

+	[appConf]
+	KEY=key
+	ID=id

+And that's it.
 In this example you could find the basic logic for this kind of architecture.

+Also in case of redis failure, you can execute "redisResetLoad.py3" to get all the information from postgres, and then, store again in redis.

 Contributions
 -----------------------